 The word ’dry oil’ sounds like an oxymoron and might confuse you.
 Right?
 Well, it is named dry oil as it leaves a dry finish on the skin.
 It sinks in and removes all the oily residue if applied to the skin.
 Dry oil is different from wet oils.
 It is heavier than wet oils and has a very different chemical composition.
 In this article, we explain all about dry oil, how it is different from wet oils, and how you can use it most effectively.
 Keep scrolling!

 What Is Dry Oil?
 Why Use Dry Oils?

 We have learned that liquid is wet and moisturizing.
 Then, how can oil be dry?
 The name “dry oil” is a misnomer.
 This is because the “dryness” is not a characteristic of the oil, but the finish the oil leaves on your skin.
 Dry oil sinks instantly in your skin and doesn’t leave any oily residue on it.
 You will not get the sticky and heavy feeling that you usually get with other oils.
 The term” dry oil” is relatively new but this concept is not – as it has been around since ages.

-Aromatherapists and herbalists have been using dry oils for skin care and hair care purposes.
-According to beauty experts, dry oils contain high amounts of linoleic acid, a polyunsaturated fatty acid – and that’s why these oils are incredibly lightweight and get absorbed quickly.
+Aromatherapists and herbalists have been using dry oils for skincare and haircare purposes.
+According to beauty experts, dry oils contain high amounts of linoleic acid, a polyunsaturated fatty acidi XA key element in natural skincare that acts as a building block for the skin’s natural barrier to keep it hydrated and healthy. – and that’s why these oils are incredibly lightweight, non-greasy, and get absorbed quickly.
 These oils get absorbed so quickly that after a few minutes of application, you won’t even feel that you have applied any oil to your skin!